SuperOfficeDocs/superoffice-docs/user-guide/en/sale/sales-guide/working-with-sales-guide.md

     1. Click **Create** next to the **Signed contract** document to create the contract.
     2. After the contract meeting and the contract is signed, mark the **Contract meeting** appointment as completed.

 You can now change the stage to **Sold**.
-Once all the required follow-ups and documents for the sale have been completed, you can set the sale status to completed.
+After all the required follow-ups and documents for the sale are completed, you can set the sale status to completed.

 > [!TIP]
 > If you want the sale to remain visible in, for example, the **Activities** section tab in the **Sale** screen and the **Sales** section tab in the **Diary** screen, you must not set the sale to completed.